oscar-anderson/ChatGPT-Sentiment-Analysis/README.md

 Understanding these key terms provides a qualitative lens through which to interpret public sentiment.
 These insights not only aid in comprehending user perceptions but also contribute to refining the sentiment analysis model, ensuring it captures the nuances and dynamics within the ChatGPT-related discourse on Twitter.

 - **Model Performance:** The machine learning model's accuracy of 74% indicates a reasonable predictive capability.
-Further optimizations, such as hyperparameter tuning or experimenting with different models, could potentially enhance performance.
+Further optimisations, such as hyperparameter tuning or experimenting with different models, could potentially enhance performance.

 ## Future Work